Hackney Marshes: Sport

 In 1881, men from Homerton College, then still in the London area, founded the Glyn Cricket Club.
 Members of the cricket club then decided to form a football section to keep fit during the winter months, this football section was to become the famous Clapton Orient Football Club which for thirty years played its home games at Millfields Road Stadium (1900–1930).
 In 1946 the Club was renamed Leyton Orient and their home ground is now the Matchroom Stadium in Brisbane Road, Leyton, E10 5NF.

 Today the marshes provide many pleasant walks, in reach of the inner city, but the most famous use of Hackney Marshes is for Sunday league football, with 88 full-size football pitches marked out.
-On a typical Sunday, over 100 matches are played by amateur teams in several local leagues.
+On a typical Sunday, over 100 matches are played by amateur teams in several local leagues, such as the Hackney and Leyton Sunday League and the Camden Sunday League.

-This led in 2006 to a dispute between the London Borough of Hackney and Nike, Inc. over the company's use of the borough logo on their sportswear.
+In 2006 there was a dispute between the London Borough of Hackney and Nike, Inc. over the company's use of the borough logo on their sportswear.
 The dispute was settled with payment of £300,000 going to support local youth sports groups.

 The annual Hackney Half marathon, taking place in May, starts and finishes at the marshes.